Exogenous Cushing syndrome

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you are taking a corticosteroid and you develop symptoms of Cushing syndrome.
+Call for an appointment with your provider if you are taking a corticosteroid and you develop symptoms of Cushing syndrome.

 If you take a corticosteroid, know the signs and symptoms of Cushing syndrome.
 Getting treated early can help prevent any long-term effects of Cushing syndrome.
 If you use inhaled steroids, you can decrease your exposure to the steroids by using a spacer and by rinsing your mouth after breathing in the steroids.